Niger general who led coup asks for support from the people and international partners

 "I ask the technical and financial partners who are friends of Niger to understand the specific situation of our country in order to provide it with all the support necessary to enable it to meet the challenges," he said.

-Earlier, various factions of Niger's military wrangled for power, according to an analyst and a Western military official.
-Tchiani's appearance seemed to be an effort to show he was in charge, though the situation was still in flux.
+That's exactly what many in the West likely fear.
+Tchiani's criticism of Bazoum's approach and of how security partnerships have worked in the past will certainly make the U.S., France, and the EU uneasy, said Andrew Lebovich, a research fellow with the Clingendael Institute.

+"So that could mark potentially some shifts moving forward in Niger security partnerships," he said.

-A delegation from neighbouring Nigeria hoping to mediate left shortly after arriving, and the president of Benin, nominated as a mediator by a regional body, had not arrived.
+Even as Tchiani sought to project control, the situation appeared to be in flux.
+A delegation from neighbouring Nigeria hoping to mediate left shortly after arriving, and the president of Benin, nominated as a mediator by West Africa's regional bloc ECOWAS, had not arrived.

+The bloc scheduled an emergency meeting for Sunday in Nigerian capital of Abuja.

-An analyst who has spoken with participants in the talks said that the presidential guard, which led the coup, was negotiating with the army about who should be in charge.
-The analyst asked not to be named because of the sensitive situation.
+Earlier, an analyst who had spoken with participants in the talks said that the presidential guard was negotiating with the army about who should be in charge.
+The analyst spoke on condition they not to be named because of the sensitive situation.

-A western military official in Niger who is not authorized to speak to the media confirmed that the military factions were believed to be negotiating, and said that situation remains tense and all of the ingredients are on the table for it to erupt in fighting.
+A western military official in Niger who was not authorized to speak publicly to the media also said that the military factions were believed to be negotiating, and that situation remained tense and violence could erupt.

-"If you are hearing me speak of an attempted coup, that's because we do not regard things as definitive," French media quoted Colonna as saying.
-She also spoke of "possible exits if those responsible for this attempt hear the message from the international community."
+"If you are hearing me speak of an attempted coup, that's because we do not regard things as definitive," Colonna was quoted as saying.

-Niger is seen as the last partner in the West's efforts to battle jihadists linked to al-Qaida and the Islamic State group in Africa's Sahel region, where Russia and the west have been vying for influence in the fight against extremism.
-France, which ruled Niger as a colony until 1960, has 1,500 soldiers in the country, who conduct joint operations with the Nigeriens.

-On Thursday, several hundred people gathered in the capital, Niamey, and chanted support for the Russian private military group Wagner while waving Russian flags.
-Later, they burned cars and ransacked the headquarters of the president's political party.
-"We're fed up," said Omar Issaka, one of the protestors.

-Niger could lose millions of dollars in military aid and assistance, which the United States and European countries have recently poured in an attempt to help in the fight against Islamic extremism.

-The United States in early 2021 said it had provided Niger with more than $500 million in military assistance and training programs since 2012, one of the largest such support programs in sub-Saharan Africa.
-The European Union earlier this year launched a 27 million-euro ($30 million) military training mission in Niger.
+The United States in early 2021 said it had provided Niger with more than US$500 million in military assistance and training programs since 2012, one of the largest such support programs in sub-Saharan Africa.
+The European Union earlier this year launched a 27 million-euro (US$30 million) military training mission in Niger.

 The United States has more than 1,000 service personnel in the country.

-Note: This story has been updated to correct that it was France's foreign minister, not its president, who spoke about the Nigerien president's health.